Bridge Specifications

 Please use the 'Azure environment' parameter to specify your government cloud environment.

-The bridge will use the Client ID (Application ID) information to connect to Azure, and obtain the authentication token.
+The import bridge will use the Client ID (Application ID) information to connect to Azure, and obtain the authentication token.

 For more details: